-If you are living together and married with someone or are registered partners, you might meet the requirements for (mandatory) tax partnership in the Netherlands.
+If you are living together and married to someone or are registered partners, you might meet the requirements for a (mandatory) tax partnership in the Netherlands.

 Having a tax partner may affect your Dutch income tax position in terms of the amount of tax you owe or the size of your tax refund.
 You may be able to choose whether or not you are fiscal partners, which might be to your tax advantage.
 Tax partnership affects other taxes such as gift or inheritance tax and means you file a joint income tax return.

 You are always tax partners if you both live at the same address (in the Netherlands) and are married or have a registered partnership together.
 This is not optional anymore.
 If you don’t meet these requirements, then there are more things needed to elect someone as your tax partner.

 If there are more people registered at the same address but you are not married or registered partners, it may be possible to elect a tax partner and several of them could be eligible.

 If you live at the same address you may meet the requirements if you:

 - were tax partners in the previous year;